HollieSundra/JATE-Text-Editor/README.md

 To install the application, follow these steps:

-1. Clone the repository using git clone https://github.com/your-username/text-editor-app.git.
+1. Clone the repository using git clone https://github.com/HollieSundra/JATE-Text-Editor
-2. Navigate to the project directory using cd text-editor-app.
+2. Navigate to the project directory using cd jate-text-editor.
 3. Install the necessary dependencies using npm install.

 ## Usage

 To run the application, follow these steps:

-1. Navigate to the project directory using cd text-editor-app.
+1. Navigate to the project directory using cd jate-text-editor.
 2. Run the application using npm run start.
-3. Open a web browser and go to http://localhost:8080.
+3. Open a web browser and go to http://localhost:3000.
 4. You should see the text editor application with a client server folder structure.
 5. Enter your content and click off the DOM window.
 The content in the text editor has been saved with IndexedDB.
 6. Close the application and reopen it.
 The content in the text editor has been retrieved from IndexedDB.